ivg2/Parstagram/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I had a lot of challenges implementing the camera feature into the app.
+However, this is a very important skill to know.
 ## License

     Copyright [2018] [Isabel Greiner]